Understand Your Tissue Chain – Learn to Switch the Body Back On After Injury

 1. Remove the pain brake

-If the body senses threat, it won’t release the inhibition.
+If the body senses threat, it won't release the inhibition.
 Start in a safe, stable position with low pain (0–3/10).
+Gentle isometric activations usually work best — hold a position for 20–30 seconds without moving, focusing on controlled contraction.

-• Knee: light end-range press against resistance
+Light end-range press against resistance.

 2. Go slow and focus

-This is not “training” in the usual sense — it’s like tuning a radio dial to find the right frequency.
-Move slowly, concentrate, and feel for the muscle’s response.
-It’s about signal, not force.
+This is not training in the usual sense — it's like tuning a radio dial to find the right frequency.
+Move slowly, concentrate, and feel for the muscle's response.
+It's about signal, not force.

 3. Repeat often

 The nervous system learns through repetition.
 Several short sessions (1–2 minutes) daily are far more effective than one heavy session per week.
-Think of it as frequent “power flicks” that wake the system back up.
-Rule of thumb: you should feel the muscle more than the weight.
-When the connection returns, activation feels sharper, cleaner, and less “guarded.”
+Think of it as frequent power flicks that wake the system back up.

-The Path Forward – In Brief
+The Path Forward

 Once the signal is back, you can progress step by step:

-1. Build muscle strength – now the speakers work.
+Build muscle strength — now the speakers work.
 Use good technique, controlled progression, and tolerable loading.

-3. Fine-tune movement and timing – mobility, coordination, and light plyometric work come last, when the tissue can handle it.
+Fine-tune movement and timing — mobility, coordination, and light plyometric work come last, when the tissue can handle it.

 The key is not to follow a rigid template, but to understand the order.
 Once you know which link is weakest, you know where to start.

-Summary – The Sound System Metaphor
+Summary – The Sound System

-• Nervous system = power cables
+Nervous system

 Why This Matters for You as an Athlete